 Any additional charges should be discussed with you and detailed clearly in your contract.
 Question anything you aren’t happy with.
 If your estate agent cannot provide a solution take your custom elsewhere.
 After all, you should be clear on what you’re paying.

 What should I look out for before signing a contract?

 Review any contract carefully.
 Get family or friends who have sold properties before to cast their eye over the document and flag anything they see as a concern.
 Be mindful of the points raised above and never sign any contract that you are not comfortable with.

 Review the entire contract but be particularly aware of:

 - Contract type

 - Cooling off period

 - Tie in period

 If you want to avoid using an estate agent altogether, why not get in touch with SOLD.CO.UK today?
-We are an online estate agent offering a fast and free way to sell your home that is completely transparent and flexible to your requirements.
+We are an online estate agent offering a simple and free way to sell your home that is completely transparent and flexible to your requirements.
+We also have a portfolio of stunning properties for sale too.
 You can book a free valuation online or simply get in touch via 0800 566 8490 if you’d prefer to speak to one of our expert team.